JSTheron/crestron-construct-mtrcameracontrol/README.md

 <img src="/images/Huddly-Vivid%20Flag.png" alt="Preview of Vivid Flag Theme with Huddly Controls" width="320" height="200">&emsp;<img src="/images/Huddly-Default%20Blue.png" alt="Preview of Default Blue Theme with Huddly Controls" width="320" height="200">

 # Disclaimer
-**Please note that this project is not created by or associated with Crestron Electronics and no support or warranty is provided.**
+**Please note that this project is not created by or associated with Crestron Electronics or Microsoft and no support or warranty is provided.**

 Inspired by https://github.com/avdoguctricks/crestroncameracontrols